john-r-r-allen/john-r-r-allen/README.md

 ## Hello

 My name is Johnny Allen and I grew up in Metro Detroit 🚗, started my career in Fort Worth, Texas 🐮 in 2016, and am now in Nashville, Tennessee 🎵 🎸.
-I am a software engineer, currently working mostly in SQL and Ruby on Rails, for Ramsey Solutions.
+I am a software engineer, currently working mostly in SQL and Ruby for Ramsey Solutions.
 Check out our [Ramsey In House](https://www.ramseyinhouse.com/) site!
 I have experience working in:
  - SQL
- - Ruby on Rails
+ - Ruby (including Rails)
  - PHP
  - JavaScript
  - HTML/CSS
+ - Python (limited experience)
+ - Java (limited experience)
  - RPG
  - CL
- - Python (limited experience)
- - Java (limited experience)

 <!--
 **john-r-r-allen/john-r-r-allen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.